About

 Governance

-The Management Committee and its Chair is responsible for the overall direction of ACIS and for stewardship of its monies in accordance with the Deed of Trust signed by the Cassamarca Foundation and The University of Western Australia in 2001.
-Its members are academics and a postgraduate student representative from universities in Australia and New Zealand, drawn from different states and from the principal areas taught under the rubric of Italian Studies – language, literature, linguistics, history, politics, culture, film, society, migration studies.
-The Management Committee also includes a Project Officer (ex officio).
+signed by the Cassamarca Foundation and The University of Western Australia in 2001.
+Its Directors are academics from universities in Australia and New Zealand, elected from different states and from the principal areas taught under the rubric of Italian Studies – language, literature, linguistics, history, politics, culture, film, society, migration studies.
+The Board also includes a Project Manager (ex officio) appointed by the Directors.

-The Committee meets once a year, including at the biennial conferences.
+The Board meets at least once a year, including at the biennial conferences.
+ACIS holds an AGM every year (in December)

 There are also several other sub committees whose members are drawn both from the Management Committee and externally, according to relevant expertise: